haveanicedaymydear/Assistant-Autogen/instructions/validation_guidance_s1.md

 3.  **Quality Checks (MINOR):**
     *   Check for inconsistent formatting (e.g., Date of Birth format is not DD-MM-CCYY).
     *   Ensure professional services are listed by department/practice name, not by individuals' names.

+**Important** - Missing information should be flagged, but do not suggest that the writer should state “Not known” when a field has been left blank.
+Do NOT suggest that field headings are removed.